Choosing the best insurance for cruises

 Even if your insurer does cover cruises, check exactly what is covered, and choose the right region according to your destination.
 Some cruise lines require you to have travel insurance with medical cover, even if the cruise doesn't stop at a port outside Australia, but not all international policies will cover this.

-Some providers also offer tailored cruise travel insurance, which can give you access to additional inclusions that are unique to cruising, such as cover for missed ports, missed departures or cabin confinement due to illness, which may not be covered in standard policies (we haven't reviewed these types of policies).
+Some providers also offer tailored cruise travel insurance, which can give you access to additional inclusions that are unique to cruising, such as cover for missed ports, missed departures or cabin confinement due to illness, which may not be covered in standard policies.

 Choosing the best insurance for diving and mopeds